lambdaclass/ethrex_l2_hub/README.md

 make deploy

 # Set enviroment for app
-set the the VITE_DELEGATION_CONTRACT_ADDRESS in app/.env with the address from the previous command
+set the the VITE_DELEGATION_CONTRACT_ADDRESS and VITE_TEST_TOKEN_CONTRACT_ADDRESS in app/.env with the addresses from the previous command

 # Run the frontend app
 make run-front